ORNL/cpp-proposals-pub/D1673/blas_interface.md

 on details of a specific computer architecture.
 This makes such operations comparable to `sort` in the C++ Standard Library: worth standardizing, so that Standard Library implementers can get them right and hardware vendors can optimize them.
+In fact, almost all C++ linear algebra libraries end up calling non-C++ implementations of these algorithms, especially the implementations in optimized BLAS libraries (see below).

 Dense linear algebra is the core component of most algorithms and applications that use linear algebra, and the component that is most